 The five Syntegrations led to a strategy for Primary Health Care that was not radically different from its predecessor ten years ago—the real difference was that this time, the approach was co-developed and co-owned by the right variety of stakeholders across the region.
 When the new strategy was officially launched and rolled out across the region, it wasn't just government ministers who were standing on stage to present it.
 This time, representatives from the medical associations, nurse practitioners, town mayors, and private physicians joined government ministers in introducing the new plan.

-A senior government health director commented that she used to be the face of the primary healthcare model, but now it is co-owned by many other faces, all of whom had a role in developing the model.
-After a decade of stalled progress, the region finally started to see solid improvements on many primary healthcare metrics.
+A senior government health director commented that she used to be the face of the Primary Health Care model, but now it is co-owned by many other faces, all of whom had a role in developing the model.
+After a decade of stalled progress, the region finally started to see substantial improvements along many primary health care indices.

 Subscribe for all our latest Forbes articles, whitepapers, and more.